DavidsonGroup/IdentifiHR/README.md

 Please see the [wiki](https://github.com/DavidsonGroup/IdentifiHR/wiki) for installation and usage documentation, in addititon to worked examples.

+For more information about model training and testing, please read our [preprint](https://www.biorxiv.org/content/10.1101/2024.08.15.608185v1).

 ## Installation

 To install the package, use the following script in R: